ZHANGJialiHappy/fake-whatsUp/README.md

 * The backend application runs on http://localhost:3000
 * The client application runs on http://localhost:3001.

-Create two separate terminal sessions for doing this.
+Create two separate terminal sessions for doing this. <br/>

-1. Tentative: Run the backend

-    ``` cmd
-    cd backend

-    ```

-2. Run the client
+Run the client

     ```cmd
     cd client